jpmeijers/dc-blue-esphome/README.md

 ![Input Ciruit](media/InputCircuit.png)

 Triggering of the door is done by shorting `BT` to ground.
-We can do this via a mosfet or an optoisolator.
+We can do this via a mosfet or an opto-isolator.
 Here we use GPIO32 to trigger the mosfet.

 ![Trigger Circuit](media/TriggerMosfet.png)